 Later, if the non-employee spouse does exercise those options they will be on the hook for any taxes and withholdings from the money made.
 This will not affect the other spouse’s taxes.

 Do you have a question about how your property will be divided up in a divorce settlement?
-If you live in Washington, call Elise Buie Family Law Group, PLLC for a free consultation about your situation.
+If you live in Washington, call Elise Buie Family Law Group, PLLC for a consultation about your situation.
 We’ve helped many couples come to fair settlements in their divorces.